A-Kasaaian/react-advance-jalaali-datepicker/README.md

 ### Highlight specific date

 Add format of the date.
 Add preSelected date with the mentioned format.
-The day will get "selected" calss.
+The day will get "selected" class.
-Today is containing "current-date" calss name.
+Today is containing "current-date" class name.

 ## More